Black and white illustration of Robert Smalls, a historical African American figure, alongside a steamship, framed in an ornate golden border.

 Robert Smalls (1839–1915)

-Robert Smalls was an enslaved man who escaped to freedom during the Civil War by commandeering a Confederate ship, the CSS Planter.
-After delivering the ship to Union forces, he became a Union Navy captain and later a U.S. Congressman.
+Today, we focus on Robert Smalls, an enslaved man who heroically escaped to freedom during the Civil War.
+He did this by commandeering a Confederate ship, the CSS Planter.
+After successfully delivering the ship to Union forces, he became a Union Navy captain and, subsequently, a U.S. Congressman.

-Smalls advocated for public education and civil rights during Reconstruction, helping to establish South Carolina’s public school system.
-His daring escape and subsequent leadership made him a symbol of African American resilience and ingenuity.
+Furthermore, Smalls tirelessly advocated for public education and civil rights during the Reconstruction era.
+For instance, he was instrumental in helping to establish South Carolina’s public school system.
+Consequently, his daring escape and later leadership have made him a symbol of African American resilience and ingenuity.

 Reference: McPherson, J. M. (2007).
 The Negro’s Civil War: How American Blacks felt and acted during the war for the Union.
 Vintage Books.